JacobBersheba89/Arduino_home_senzor_1.0/README.md

 ## Everythong is at home ##
-Now just find a time.. :D I hope will continue..
+Now just find a time.. :D I hope will continue.. probably very soon

 ### C++ ###
 this language is ideal for Arduino programing.. so i will use ChatGPT diffinitely to learn something about C++